seL4/sel4-tutorials/tutorials/camkes-vm-kernel-module/camkes-vm-kernel-module.md

 This is a procedure to prepare a camkes app for cross-compiling linux kernel modules for use in virtualization.

-See [the camkes app](https://github.com/seL4/sel4-tutorials/tree/master/tutorials/camkes-vm-kernel-module/module_minimal) for a ready-to-build project.
+See the "module_minimal" app for a ready-to-build camkes application.

 1. download linux kernel repo
 ```